apache/cloudstack-documentation/source/installguide/configuration.rst

       For more information, see :ref:`about_system_reserved_ip_addresses`

 #.
 Configure the IP range for guest traffic.
 Guest network traffic is
-   communication between end-user virtual machines.
+   communication between end-user Instances.
 Enter the following details, then click Add.
 When done, click Next.

    -  **Guest Gateway.** The gateway in use for these IP addresses.